MaxTkachuk03/loopcare-frontend-local/README.md

 2. Add new languageCode in the `CFBundleLocalizations` in the `ios/Runner/Info.plist` file
 3. Add new supported locale in the `lib/core/presentation/localization/localization_constants.dart` file

+### Troubleshooting
+1. When run android build command you can face an error in the console `Runtime JAR files in the classpath should have the same version`
+   To fix it - move to the android folder in `cd android` and run `./gradlew` command, you can run both commands with `cd android && ./gradlew` command
+   Rerun build command